Types of FX trades

 Let’s say you think the euro will increase in value versus the dollar.
 You want to go long, or ‘buy’, EUR /USD at 1.0600.
 Below shows’ the example of how you would do this as a spread bet and the equivalent CFD trade and Forex trade.

 Should you hold a position overnight then you will be charged overnight financing.
-This is calculated as the differential between the two interest rates of the two currencies.
+This is based on the interest rate differential between the two currencies.

 You might also be interested in...